fossasia/wp-dev-buddy/readme.txt

 First release.

 == Upgrade Notice ==

+= 2.3.0 =
+Added HTML rendering class to assist with customising the feed's HTML layout, as well as an update of the sample template tag and shortcode files.

 = 2.2.2 =
 Added template tag and shortcode sample code in the `assets` folder